ckv6442/18990-RMSC-Drone/README.md

 with OpenCV so my temporary solution is to open the image in the NixOS file viewer and fullscreen it.

 Once that is done, you're good to go!
 (To exit, CTRL+C)

+PS: The videos can be easily changed, just need to be renamed to vidx where x is the number of the video.
+The videos are stored locally on the PC at RMSC.